 - Input Material Application Records.
 Your inspector will review your input material applications going back at least to the previous inspection.
 These records must include type and brand name of material, date, rate & location of the application.
 Please have input receipts available.
 All materials must be listed in your OSP Material Lists and approved by CCOF prior to inspection.
 Use the MyCCOF: Materials Search tool to search and add materials to your OSP.
-More info can be found here: www.ccof.org/myccof - ✓ Buffer crop: Are records available demonstrating buffer crops were separated at harvest and sold as conventional or disposed? - Mixed operations: Are records available to demonstrate that commingling between organic and conventional product was prevented?
-You may be required to provide input, harvest and sales records for your conventional crops to show you comply. - Labels for all crops sold for retail purchase must be approved by CCOF prior to printing.
+More info can be found here: www.ccof.org/myccof - Buffer crop: Are records available demonstrating buffer crops were separated at harvest and sold as conventional or disposed? - Mixed operations: Are records available to demonstrate that commingling between OCal and non-OCal product was prevented?
+You may be required to provide input, harvest and sales records for your non-OCal cannabis to show you comply. - Labels for all cannabis sold for retail purchase must be approved by CCOF prior to printing.
 Are all currently used labels available?
 Send any updated labels to CCOF for review.
-Samples of shipping labels should be approved and on file with CCOF so that organic product is consistently identified from harvest through storage and shipping. - Audit Trail: Have records of harvest, sales, as well as records of intermediate stages such as transport, off-site storage, post-harvest handling on hand.
-Final crop sales must be traceable back to fields or incoming purchases. - ✓ Organic certificates for all out-sourced products and certified off-farm post-harvest handling facilities should be available and current (within one year of purchase or use). - ✓ Uncertified Handler Affidavit: If you purchase organic products from uncertified broker or use an uncertified facility to store your unsealed organic product, do you have an Uncertified Handler Affidavit (UHA) on file? - Production Verification Audit: This is an assessment of estimated production/yield capacity vs. actual production/sales.
+Samples of shipping labels should be approved and on file with CCOF so that OCal product is consistently identified from harvest through storage and shipping. - Audit Trail: Have records of harvest, sales, as well as records of intermediate stages such as transport, off-site storage, post-harvest handling on hand.
+Final cannabis sales must be traceable back to fields or incoming purchases. - ✓ OCal certificates for all out-sourced products and certified off-farm post-harvest handling facilities should be available and current (within one year of purchase or use). - Uncertified Handler Affidavit: If you purchase OCal products from an uncertified broker or use an uncertified facility to store your unsealed OCal product, do you have an Uncertified Handler Affidavit (UHA) on file? - Production Verification Audit: This is an assessment of estimated production/yield capacity vs. actual production/sales.
 Please have sales, packing/production and planting records available.
-Your inspector will choose a sample crop(s) over time period(s), for which to audit production/sales vs. estimated yield capacity. - Verification of your total annual Organic Production Value.
-Your inspector will review organic sales records for the previous calendar year to verify that you are paying the correct CCOF Annual Fee.
-It is based on the Gross Organic Production Value of your operation.
-Purchase cost of certified organic seeds and transplants are deductible as are fees paid to a certified organic handler to perform processing services.
+Your inspector will choose a sample of your cannabis over time period(s), for which to audit production/sales vs. estimated yield capacity. - Verification of your total annual OCal Production Value.
+Your inspector will review OCal sales records for the previous calendar year to verify that you are paying the correct CCOF Annual Fee.
+It is based on the Gross OCal Production Value of your operation.
+Purchase cost of certified OCal seeds and planting stock are deductible as are fees paid to a certified OCal handler to perform processing services.